hdShang/arxiv-daily/docs/cs-CV/2025-10-06/papers/251005094v1-vchain-chain-of-visual-thought-for-reasoning-in-video-generation.md

 ---
 layout: default
-title: VChain: Chain-of-Visual-Thought for Reasoning in Video Generation
+title: "VChain: Chain-of-Visual-Thought for Reasoning in Video Generation"
 ---

 # VChain: Chain-of-Visual-Thought for Reasoning in Video Generation